snac-cooperative/technical-docs/Specifications/DBUtil API.md

 operations insert, update, delete.
 In this new world, undelete should be yet another operation, and should be integrated into the existing operation code.

-There are two problems:

-1) delete and undelete are different for constellation vs component
+Issue 1: You should be aware that delete and undelete are different for constellation vs component.
+Deleting a constellation is done by setting the status to delete, and status is in table version_history.
+Deleting data is done via the field is_deleted for the data table.

-2) it would be wrong for undelete to incorrectly undelete a component that was deleted before a constellation was deleted
+Issue 2: When implementing undelete, it would be wrong to undelete a data component if the constellation is currently deleted.

 Issue (1) is typical for delete, and we need undelete code that is symmetrical with the delete operations.

 Issue (2) is interesting.
 If a constellation is being undeleted, we should not also apply the undelete operation to each component.
 Delete of a component is granular and undelete should be granular in the same sense.
-That is: delete of a component happens independently of all other operations.
+That is: delete of a component happens to a single component, and is orthogonal to other component operations happening at the same time (to other components).

 Likewise, constellation level delete should not allow component operations, thus it is probably best that constellation delete not traverse the components.
 Likewise, constellation level undelete should only undelete